bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 main()  // OK
 ```

-* Executes like it reads!
+* Executes just like it reads!

 NOTES:
 _[1 minutes]_

+- Executes just like it reads!
+- Here when we use `await` it really just means stop this function and wait for whatever Promise is on the right to be resolved
+- Event loop keeps on ticking servicing other functions, requests, whatever.

 =====